 Data centers employ engineers to monitor the status of servers and the data center and respond if anything comes up.
 They are responsible for making sure the infrastructure is running in optimal conditions.
 They also function as support personnel and coordinate with other service providers and data centers so that the whole system works reliably.

 However, despite this, you might have experienced downtime occur even with these top websites.
-For example, Twitter and Spotify reported downtime late in 2016 due to a cyberattack to their service provider Dyn.
+For example, Twitter and Spotify reported downtime late in 2016 due to a cyberattack on their service provider Dyn.

 Today, among the biggest security threats to data centers are distributed denial-of-service (DDoS) attacks where attackers try to overwhelm a network with traffic so that the data centers overload.
 Most security services are now bundled together with cloud-based load balancing, firewalls, and DDoS protection.